 ARC Review: The Light at the Bottom of the World by London Shah

-What a delightfully atmospheric and imaginative read this book is!
+The Light at the Bottom of the World is a delightfully atmospheric and imaginative YA sci-fi/fantasy debut!
 I was swept away by the world-building and atmosphere.

 Publisher: Disney-Hyperion | Release Date: October 29, 2019 | Pages: 320